-will have a batch number so you know what your check all pallets upon delivery. house will look like (remember bricks vary from batch to batch).
-Please ensure the batch number is quoted at time of ordering.
+You can request a sample from us which we can send to you.
+This will be from a recent or current batch and will give a good indication of brick colour.
+Our sample will have a batch number so you know what your house will look like (remember bricks vary from batch to batch).
+Please ensure the batch number is guoted at time of ordering.
 If we have since run out, then we will send you a new sample.